 **Springer follows stringent policies for plagiarism.
 Papers having similarities beyond a specified limit of 10% will be straightaway rejected and therefore, it should be below 10% for camera-ready papers.
 The authors also need to obtain permission from the copyright holder for third-party content use, if any.

 The minimum page length should be 5 (please use Springer-LNEE format) and as of now, there is no maximum limit proposed by the organizing committee.
 However, the preferred page length is between 5 to 20.
-Additional pages can also be allowed depending upon the reviewers' comments.
+Additional pages may be allowed depending upon the reviewers' comments.

 About the Institute